IdanZel/CoordsTool/README.md

 You can edit the label of existing coordinates by double clicking the "Label" cell in the coordinates' row.
 To save the label, press `Enter`.

-### Remove coordinates
+### Remove / Restore coordinates

 You can remove coordinates by clicking the red button at the right of the coordinates' row.
+You can also remove all coordinates currently saved by double-clicking the trashcan button.

+You can restore deleted coordinates by clicking the restore button (next to the "Save" button).
+This will re-add one set of coordinates each time, starting with the latest coordinates deleted.

 ### Display chunk coordinates